wil3/android-hidden-data/README.md

 There is a JCastExpr value, the assignment is what needs to be tainted.
 This must be located first

+* 6-11-15 What happens if a model returns a list?
+* What about other things other than lists, need hashmap, sets, etc
 #Coverage
 * Async tasks (yes)
 * Fragments (yes)